Published: 6:10PM Sunday April 24, 2011 Source: ONE News

 He said the Vietnam Veterans Trust is administered by Vietnam Veterans representatives and the government, and Veterans Affairs NZ play no part in determining who should receive grants from it.

-Posted by Veterans Today on 10:29 am, With 0 Reads, Filed under Health.
+Posted by GPD on April 25, 2011, With 0 Reads, Filed under Health.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.